History of the Connecticut Judicial Seal Home Home BannerBanner

 Open, unless sealed.

 Available upon filing.
-In cases with a great degree of public interest where a high demand is expected, the clerk may make extra copies of the documents and have them available at the counter, or make multiple copies for distribution upon payment of a fee.
+In cases with a great degree of public interest where a high demand is expected, the clerk should make extra copies of the documents and have them available at the counter or make multiple copies for distribution upon payment of a fee.

 Identities of Sexual Assault Victims